univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

 attribute ``memberOf``.
 Nested group memberships (i.e., groups in groups) are evaluated.

-Further design adjustments can be made in the file :file:`/usr/share/univention-portal/css/custom.css`.
-This file will not be overwritten during an update.
+You can make further design adjustments in the file :file:`/usr/share/univention-portal/css/custom.css`.
+UCS doesn't overwrite this file during an update.

 .. _portal-schema: